Home

 Alternatives to Closing Vents in Unused Rooms

-If you're looking for ways to save energy and money without sacrificing comfort in your home, there are alternatives to closing vents in unused rooms.
+If you're looking for ways to save energy and money without sacrificing comfort in your home, there are alternatives to closing air vents in unused rooms.

 Zone control systems allow you to customize the temperature of different areas of your home by dividing it into “zones” and controlling each area separately with its own thermostat.
 This way, you can keep certain parts of your house cooler or warmer than others depending on where people spend most of their time.

-Use a Smart Thermostat
+Use a smart thermostat

-Utilizing smart thermostats and sensors is another great alternative to closing vents in unused rooms.
+Utilizing smart thermostats and sensors is another great alternative to closing vents in seldom used rooms.
 Smart thermostats allow you to program temperatures based on the time of day, so they automatically adjust when no one is home or when everyone has gone to bed.
 Sensors detect motion within a room and will turn off the air conditioning if no one is present, saving energy while still keeping occupants comfortable when they return.